dannymagnus/CI_MS4_Elginis_Restaurant/README.md

 ### Frameworks & Tools
 - Bootstrap 5.0 (https://getbootstrap.com/docs/5.0) - for general site layout, grid, flex, carousel.

-- Postgres (https://www.postgresql.org/) - the site is deployed on Heroku using a Postgress database
+- Postgres (https://www.postgresql.org/) - the site is deployed on Heroku using a Postgress database.

-- SQLLite (https://www.sqlite.org/index.html) - this database was used in local development
+- SQLLite (https://www.sqlite.org/index.html) - this database was used in local development.

-- VSCode (https://code.visualstudio.com/) - my IDE of choice for this project
+- VSCode (https://code.visualstudio.com/) - my IDE of choice for this project.

 - Gitpod (https://gitpod.io/) - used occasionally for tutor support.

-- Github (https://github.com/) - used as the code repository
+- Github (https://github.com/) - used as the code repository.

-- Google Fonts (https://fonts.google.com/) - used for the main body font and some headings
+- Google Fonts (https://fonts.google.com/) - used for the main body font and some headings.

-- Balsamiq (https://balsamiq.com/) -  used to create the website wireframes
+- Balsamiq (https://balsamiq.com/) -  used to create the website wireframes.

 - Font Awesome (https://fontawesome.com/) - Font awesome was used to provide the relevant fonts/icons for the website social media icon links.

 - JQuery (https://jquery.com) - JQuery was used in some javascript files for DOM manipulation

 <!-- - TinyPNG (https://tinypng.com/)
     - TinyPNG was used to compress images to improve performance and reduce space -->
 - CSS Validation Service (https://jigsaw.w3.org/css-validator/) - for validation of the css in the project.

-- HTML Markup Validation Service (https://validator.w3.org/) - for validation the HTML in the project
+- HTML Markup Validation Service (https://validator.w3.org/) - for validation the HTML in the project.

-- Firefox dev tools (https://firefox-source-docs.mozilla.org/devtools-user/index.html) - troubleshooting and debugging of the project code
+- Firefox dev tools (https://firefox-source-docs.mozilla.org/devtools-user/index.html) - troubleshooting and debugging of the project code.

-- Chrome Lighthouse (https://developers.google.com/web/tools/lighthouse) - for performance, accessibility, progressive web apps, SEO analysis of the project code
+- Chrome Lighthouse (https://developers.google.com/web/tools/lighthouse) - for performance, accessibility, progressive web apps, SEO analysis of the project code.

-- Responsive Design (http://ami.responsivedesign.is/) - for website mockup
+- Responsive Design (http://ami.responsivedesign.is/) - for website mockup.

 <!-- - GitHub Wiki TOC generator (https://ecotrust-canada.github.io/markdown-toc/)
     - Used for generating a table of contents for this README -->
 <!-- - Gofullpage chrome plugin  (https://chrome.google.com/webstore/detail/gofullpage-full-page-scre)